 I used to think that I never had time for anything, especially any type of self-care, I used to think I had to spend hours taking care of myself whether it was working out or meditating, if I couldn't do it perfectly, then I didn't want to do it all, silly right?!

-During this past decade I have taken that way of thinking and completely debunked it, realizing that every minute we choose to take the walk, do the workout, meditate, practice yoga, go for the hike, take the run, it all adds up, I'd rather do a few minutes of something good for me, than nothing at all.
-Wouldn't you?
+During this past decade I have taken that way of thinking and completely debunked it, realizing that every minute we choose to meditate, or practice yoga, take a walk, do a workout, go for a hike, take a run... it all adds up!

-throughout the day - take three to five 1 minute mini meditation breaks (see below for my 6 favorite mini meditations)
+throughout the day - take three to five 1 minute mini meditation breaks:

 at work - set an alarm for one or two mini meditations throughout the day